Nigatie-Sahlie/Nigatie-Sahlie/README.md

   - 🤝 Corporate Team Worker
   - 🧠 Project-Intensive Collaboration Specialist
 - 💞️ I’m looking to collaborate on engineering projects, media production, and web development solutions.
 - 📫 How to reach me: [nigatiesahlie20@gmail.com] or connect on [https://github.com/Nigatie-Sahlie]
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I thrive in fast-paced environments where teamwork and innovation go hand-in-hand.
 Whether it's editing a video or debugging a circuit, I enjoy bringing ideas to life with a creative and technical mindset.

 <!---